Japanese Knife Types and How to Use Them

 Sujihiki

-Sujihiki knives are the equivalent to a European slicer with a few differences.
-First, the blade is typically thinner and made out of a harder steel, allowing for better edge retention.
+Sujihiki knives are the equivalent of a European slicer with a few differences.
+First, it typically features a more narrow blade and is made out of harder steel, allowing for better edge retention.
 Additionally, the bevel on the blade is sharpened at a steeper angle, allowing for a more precise cut.
-Sujihiki can be used for filleting, carving and general slicing purposes.
+Sujihiki can be used as an excellent fileting or carving knife, and for general slicing purposes.

 See all Sujihiki Knives